An Element

 In this example, we have 4 different Element types:

-Arkindex do not assume any structure for a Project types, the Project administrator is free to create as many types as needed.
+Arkindex does not assume any structure for a Project’s types, the Project administrator is free to create as many types as needed.
 To know more about Element types, please read the next page dedicated to Types.

-The hierarchy between elements is not enforced at the Type level (there is no graph between different Type), but at the Element level.
+The hierarchy between elements is not enforced at the Type level (there is no graph between different types), but at the Element level.

 A user can create any hierarchy between Elements using multiple Paths.
 A Path is simply a link between elements, linking a Parent element with Children elements.
 Using the example above, we can see that different instances of Page